ubasellini/EDSD2020-population-projections/README.md

 # EDSD 2020: Course on population projections

-This repository contains the materials for the European Doctoral School of Demography 2020 course on "Population projections".
+This repository contains the materials for the [European Doctoral School of Demography](http://eds-demography.org) 2020 course on "Population projections".

 Start date: 01/06/2020

 End date: 04/06/2020

-## Syllabus (updated daily)
+## Syllabus

 ### Day 1
 - Introduction to population projections